 pkill -9 -f "pnpm test"

-Read STATUS.md.
-Pick up the task.
+Read STATUS.md and pick up the task.

 Verify against `git log` what's already committed.

 Do not redo completed work.
-Start from "remaining."
+Start from "Remaining".

 Original step 5: "Update all consumers and run integration tests"